-Students across all UNM schools and colleges, including graduate, undergraduate, and alumni who have graduated in the last five years, are eligible to compete.
-Teams can include an experienced partner from the business or investment community.
+Students across all UNM schools and colleges, including graduate, undergraduate, and alumni who have graduated since January 1, 2008, are eligible to compete.
+Teams can include an experienced partner or mentor from the business or investment community.
 Team registration, "Intent to Present," is open until January 27, 2015, however teams typically organize during fall semester in order to be well prepared for the March 27, 2015 competition.

 The UNM Business Plan Competition is a marquee event for the business development mission of UNM, and in the past 9 years has successfully: